Gaël Monfils: 2016: US Open semifinals, world No. 6

-The following week, Monfils reached the semifinals of the 2016 Canadian Masters after dispatching 2016 Wimbledon singles finalist Milos Raonic in the quarterfinals, to set up a tie against world No. 1 Novak Djokovic, to whom he lost in straight sets, ending his career-best win streak of 9 consecutive matches.
+The following week, Monfils reached the semifinals of the Canadian Masters after dispatching 2016 Wimbledon singles finalist Milos Raonic in the quarterfinals, to set up a match against world No. 1 Novak Djokovic, to whom he lost in straight sets, ending his career-best win streak of 9 consecutive matches.

 In the second week of August, since Richard Gasquet withdrew from the 2016 Olympics tennis tournament because of an injury to his back, Monfils would pair up with Jo-Wilfried Tsonga in the men's doubles draw.
-In the men's singles draw of the same tournament, Monfils reached the quarterfinals and lost to eventual bronze medalist Kei Nishikori, despite having 3 match point chances in the deciding set.
+In the men's singles draw of the same tournament, Monfils reached the quarterfinals and lost to eventual bronze medalist Kei Nishikori, despite having three match point chances in the deciding set.

-In late August, Monfils entered the 2016 US Open seeded tenth and reached the semifinals without dropping a set, defeating prominent past and present players on the tour Gilles Müller, Jan Šátral, Nicolás Almagro, Marcos Baghdatis and Lucas Pouille en route.
+In late August, Monfils entered the US Open seeded tenth and reached the semifinals without dropping a set, defeating prominent past and present players on the tour Gilles Müller, Jan Šátral, Nicolás Almagro, Marcos Baghdatis and Lucas Pouille en route.
 He eventually lost a controversial match to Djokovic in four sets.
 The controversy came due to Monfils soft balling many shots and appearing that he was not giving the match his all.
 As a result, Monfils was jeered by the crowd and criticized by John McEnroe, who claimed that he was "unprofessional".

 In the first week of October, Monfils entered and was seeded second at the 2016 Japan Open, another ATP World Tour 500 Series tournament, where he also reached the semifinals without dropping a set, after again beating Ivo Karlović in the quarterfinals to set up a tie against eventual champion Nick Kyrgios, whom he lost to in two very competitive and entertaining sets.
 Monfils then entered the Shanghai Masters seeded sixth and received a bye into the second round, where he defeated Kevin Anderson in straight sets.
 In the third round, he then faced David Goffin.
-Despite winning the first set and leading by a double break in the second set serving at 4–1, he lost the next 5 games and was forced to play a decider, where he lost 2–6.
+Despite winning the first set and leading by a double break in the second set, he lost the next five games and was forced to play a decider, where he lost 2–6.
 However, the run guaranteed him to match his career-high ranking of No. 7 once again.

 The following week Monfils entered the 2016 Stockholm Open, where he was seeded first.
 After receiving a first-round bye, he was upset by Gastão Elias in straight sets.
 The loss resulted in his ranking dropping down one spot, back to No. 8.

 Despite missing the penultimate week of the 2016 season, Monfils became the sixth person to qualify for the 2016 ATP World Tour Finals.
 This year marked his debut at the season-ending event.
-After falling to Raonic 6–3, 6–4 and losing a 3-set match to Dominic Thiem, Monfils withdrew from the tournament with an injury.
+After falling to Raonic and losing a three-set match to Dominic Thiem, Monfils withdrew from the tournament with an injury.
 Goffin was brought in to replace Monfils for one match.